senacor-ecb-tender/summarizer-server/frontend/README.md

 2) Running summary task

-By clicking on the button SUMMARIZE on the upper left you will be able to setup your summary task.
+By clicking on the button SUMMARISE on the upper left you will be able to setup your summary task.
    The application will show a dialog with input fields for topic / summary length and an file upload component.

-After entering the required data you can run the summarization task with the button SUMMARIZE at the top of the dialog.
+After entering the required data you can run the summarisation task with the button SUMMARISE at the top of the dialog.
 After the backend processed your request the result will show up right to the Setup.

 You can download the result by clicking button DOWNLOAD to a local txt-file.